Real Madrid

 On the opposite side of the stadium on Rafael Salgado, Basque restaurant José Luis is of similar vintage, close to La Bodega, a corner bar smartened up as part of a revamp but not a bad pre-match beer choice.
 Alongside, Volapié is a chain taberna – there are three along Paseo de la Castellana alone.

-The outlets built into the Bernabéu will all be affected by the ongoing construction and probably won’t survive 2022-23.
-This includes La Esquina, an upmarket asador grill restaurant overlooking the pitch from Calle del Padre Damián.
+The outlets built into the Bernabéu were all affected by the construction.
 Chain eatery Tony Roma’s has moved to the other side of Concha Espina, where it faces competition from refined Italian restaurants Alduccio and Ôven along the same stretch.

 On C/del Padre Damián, No Cabe Duda is an upscale tapas place with its TV tuned into football, while further up, Cervercería La Terca may feel equally antiseptic but has at least invested in a job lot of classic archive photos of great Real moments to decorate the place.